agateau/yokadi/README.markdown

 # Dependencies

 - Unix or Linux system.
-MacOSX and Windows should work but have not been tested.
+Mac OS X and Windows should work but have not been tested yet.
-- Python 2.4 or higher
+- Python 2.4 or higher.
-- Sqlite module (included in Python since 2.5 release)
+- Sqlite module (included in Python since 2.5 release).
-- SQLObject 0.9 or 0.10
+- SQLObject 0.9 or higher.

 # Quickstart